HHS Points of Pride

 Nutrition Science

-• Majors with a track record of providing excellent preparation for attending medical school, becoming a registered dietitian, leading corporate wellness, working with athletes and much more
+• Nutrition Science provides students with strong training in biological and physical sciences coupled with clinical experience, offering a distinctive, human-centered perspective that enhances student readiness for attending medical school, becoming a registered dietitian, leading corporate wellness, working with athletes and much more.

-• Faculty who contribute to setting national policies (Dietary Guidelines for Americans, Physical Activity Guidelines for Americans)
+• Students work alongside and are taught by internationally recognized faculty with extensive history of extramural funding and contributions to setting national policies (Dietary Guidelines for Americans, Physical Activity Guidelines for Americans).

 • Home to the Purdue Clinical Research Center

-• Founding member of Ingestive Behavior Research Center
+• Founding member and continuing leadership of Ingestive Behavior Research Center

 Student group session